thtopher/th-monthly-performance/BUSINESS_RULES.md

 - `Wellness` → eligible for Workplace Well-being allocation
 - blank → no explicit allocation tag

-The engine must support this “Column A tag” behavior (it is NOT always blank).
+The engine must support this "Column A tag" behavior (it is NOT always blank).

 #### 3.1.3 Category sections (BEH / PAD / MAR / WWB / CMH)